-Completing the MS degree in Animal and Animal and Dairy Sciences in the Department of Animal and Animal and Dairy Sciences at the University of Wisconsin-Madison requires successful completion of the following items.
+Completing the M.S. degree in the Animal Sciences in the Department of Animal and Dairy Sciences at the University of Wisconsin-Madison requires successful completion of the following items.
 These must be completed in a timely fashion, or the student will not be allowed to continue registration.
-Working closely with your advisor and committee is essential for the successful completion of an MS Please note that minimum requirements are provided, however successful completion of the MS degree also requires making a research contribution to the scientific literature.
+Working closely with your advisor and committee is essential for the successful completion of an M.S.
+Please note that minimum requirements are provided, however successful completion of the M.S. degree also requires making a research contribution to the scientific literature.

-- Select the Graduate Program and form a MS mentor Committee (by the end of 1st semester). - Meet with your MS Committee and approve the Plan of Study (https:// andysci.wisc.edu/wp-content/uploads/sites/263/2020/10/Fillable-PDF-MS-Requirements-for-degree-in-research-ADS.pdf) (by the end of 2nd Semester) - Complete Coursework and MS research (documentation of completion is required before MS defense) - Final Defense and Examination.
+- Select the Graduate Program and form a M.S. mentor Committee (by the end of 1st semester). - Meet with your M.S.
+Committee and approve the Plan of Study (https://andysci.wisc.edu/wp-content/uploads/sites/263/2020/10/ Fillable-PDF-MS-Requirements-for-degree-in-research-ADS.pdf) (by the end of 2nd Semester) - Complete Coursework and M.S. research (documentation of completion is required before M.S. defense) - Final Defense and Examination.